 Effective in June 2021, the Company established a 401(k) salary deferral plan for its employees.
 Employee contributions are voluntary and are determined on an individual basis, limited to the maximum amount allowable under federal tax regulations.
 The Company provides a safe harbor contribution of up to 4% of the employee's compensation, not to exceed eligible limits, and subject to employee participation.
-For the three and nine months ended September 30, 2021, we incurred approximately \$34,000 and \$42,000, respectively, in expenses related to the safe harbor contribution.
+For the three and nine months ended September 30, 2022, the Company incurred approximately \$58,000 and \$230,000, respectively, in expenses related to the safe harbor contribution.